valerieniloinsigh31/footnote-app/README.md

 Margin

-vh and vw used- which sizes things relative to the viewport height(vh) and viewport width(vw)
+vh and vw used in some cases- which sizes things relative to the viewport height(vh) and viewport width(vw)

 Please see below, a variety of responsiveness testing photos on different viewports, viewed online via Developer Tools: